xerolinux/XeroHub/content/news/xerolinux-plasma/index.md

 bash -c "$(curl -fsSL https://tinyurl.com/PlasmaInstall)"
 ```

 This will execute the script.
 Just go through the prompts.
-I would **Highly** recommend option **3) Xero's Curated Set Of Plasma Packages** to avoind any future headaches.
+I would **Highly** recommend option **3) Xero's Curated Set Of Plasma Packages** to avoid any future headaches.
 I went through all groups with a fine tooth comb as the saying goes making sure we get the best experience.
 But that's not to say we cannot select any of the other options, it's all up to you in the end.

 ![Script](https://i.imgur.com/TOZNp4j.png)